v-exec/Elyium/README.md

 - Fix weird startup crash (drawcolor on null object).

+- Keep program from crashing when user doesn't allow location tracking.

 - Add scrolling to menu interface.

 - Change menu entity interface element to show it can be interacted with.